Surrender of Quebec: Background

 It began in 1627 with David Kirke's father when several London merchants formed the Company of Adventurers to Canada to develop trade and settlement for profit on the Saint Lawrence River.
 Made up of private investors, it was chartered by the Crown as a means of extending English influence in exploration and colonial development.
 When the Anglo-French War broke out later that year, the Company financed an expedition, which was commissioned by Charles I of England, to displace the French from "Canida".
 The French had settlements along the Saint Lawrence River.

 Accompanied by his brothers Lewis, Thomas, John, and James (sometimes recorded as Jarvis), David Kirke set off with three ships, probably in company with a fleet bringing settlers to Sir William Alexander's colonisation project at Charlesfort in Acadia.

 Campaign

 Kirke may have stopped at Ferryland, the colony of George Calvert, 1st Baron Baltimore on the east coast of Newfoundland on the Avalon Peninsula.
 The Kirke expedition landed at Port Royal which they would use as a base.
 The force sailed up the Saint Lawrence River and occupied Tadoussac, 160 kilometres north of Quebec.
-Kirke promptly laid waste to the French settlement and then died on and did the same at Cap Tourmente.
+Kirke promptly laid waste to the French settlement and then sailed on and did the same at Cap Tourmente.